Big news in the CMA world — The CMA exam is changing as of January 1, 2020.

 Take the Exam Before the Changes

 If you have already been preparing to take the CMA exam I highly recommend you try to pass it before the changes come into effect on January 1, 2020.
+Here is a list of the CMA exam dates.

 The content changes are quite significant and will require you to re-adjust your studying.
 If you’ve already put in the hours to prepare for sections that will be deleted you will have wasted your time.
 It is better to test yourself on the knowledge you have already acquired than to try and learn even more new topics.